iainsmith/swift-docker/README.md

 SUBCOMMANDS:
-test                    Test your swift package in a docker container. build                   Build you swift package in a docker container. cleanup                 Remove temporary docker images. write-dockerfile        Write a dockerfile to disk.
+test                    Test your swift package in a docker container. cleanup                 Remove temporary docker images. write-dockerfile        Write a dockerfile to disk.
 ```